| | Making money on a free lunch Donald

 in Linux, sendmail, Apache, Perl, Scriptics, or Python.
 You can be a

 regular employee or a contract employee, moving from job to job.
+But you're probably reading this because you want more independence and

 would like to go into business for yourself.
 As an employee, you need one